ViswasSomapongu/cbit-egate-system/README.md

 - Documentation and examples

 > **⚠️ Privacy Notice**
-> Some data files contain our original records like names, IDs, photos, emails, and access logs.
-These are left for demo purposes only.
+> Some data files contain our original records like  photos, vidoes, phone numbers, and access logs etc. These are left for demo purposes only.
 > If continuing this project, **please sanitize personal data before reuse or distribution**.

 ---